 Pension expense is recognized for benefits earned during the period, interest on the unfunded liability and changes in benefit terms.
 The differences between expected and actual experience and changes in assumptions about future economic or demographic factors are reported as deferred inflows or outflows of resources and are recognized over the average expected remaining service period for employees eligible for pension benefits.
-The differences between expected and actual returns are reported as deferred inflows or outflows or outflows or outflows or outflows and are recognized over the average expected and actual returns are reported as deferred inflows or outflows and are recognized over five years.
+The differences between expected and actual returns are reported as deferred inflows or outflows and are recognized over five years.